himselfv/tasks-ig/readme.md

-This is a Google Tasks IG client clone written from scratch.

 Google Tasks is a service by Google partially integrated in Calendar.
 It had a separate lightweight JS frontend perfect for a using in a browser sidebar, which had been shut down:

 > https://mail.google.com/tasks/ig